HosseinMazhar/Tailwind-Dashboard/README.md

 ![hover](https://user-images.githubusercontent.com/91896821/177549934-1846cd40-f4d3-4d66-bcef-abaf7e119719.PNG)

-###what I've been used in this project
+### what I've been used in this project
--HTML
+- HTML
--CSS
+- CSS
--JAVASCRIPT
+- JAVASCRIPT
--and of course TAILWIND CSS as a magic
+- and of course TAILWIND CSS as a magic